Vitamin B3 (nicotinamide) reduces the risk of some skin cancers in high-risk people. It also treats and prevents solar keratoses.

 Vitamin B3 is not a cure for solar keratoses.
-For the best results, people with advanced or multiple solar keratoses should also use other treatments such as prescriptions creams/ointments (fluorouracil, ingenol mebutate or imiquimod) together with vitamin B3.
+For the best results, people with advanced or multiple solar keratoses should also use other treatments such as prescription creams/ointments (fluorouracil/calcipotriol, fluorouracil, diclofenac or imiquimod) together with vitamin B3.

 Early studies show that vitamin B3 seems to protect people with poor immunity against basal cell carcinoma, squamous cell carcinoma and solar keratoses (Snaidr 2019).
 This has been specifically researched in organ transplant recipients, but the findings may also apply to people with low immunity due to immune-suppressing medications and diseases affecting the immune system such as some types of leukaemia (Sinclair 2019).

 The protective effects of vitamin B3 should theoretically also work against melanoma.
 This protection hasn’t been demonstrated in studies, but this is probably because melanoma is much less common than BCC and SCC.
 To get significant results, a trial would need to examine many more people over a longer period (Minocha 2018).

 Unfortunately, we don’t yet have evidence that vitamin B3 reduces the risk of melanoma.

 Topical vitamin B3 (i.e. applied directly to the skin as a cream) has been shown to reduce visible signs of sun damage and ageing, including pigmentation (Kimball 2010) and fine wrinkles (Fu 2010), as well as reducing blotchiness and increasing elasticity (Bissett 2006).